Srivaxshana/BloodBridge_Desktop/README.md

-# BloodBridge_Desktop
+# 🩸BloodBridge_Desktop
-It is a C# desktop application for a Blood Bank Management System, designed to efficiently manage donor and blood information.
+BloodBridge_Desktop is a C#-based desktop application for managing a Blood Bank Management System.
+The system is designed to streamline the process of handling donor details, blood stock, and admin operations.
+It provides a secure, efficient, and user-friendly interface for managing all essential data, making blood bank operations faster and more reliable.
-This system helps manage blood donors and blood stock efficiently with a simple, user-friendly interface.

 <br><br>

-**🚀 Features**
+**🚀Key Features**

-🔑 Admin login (only admin can add/edit data)
+🔑 Secure Admin Login

+  Only authorized admin users can log in and perform data operations.

+  Protects sensitive donor and blood stock information.

+🧑‍🤝‍🧑 Donor Management

-🧑‍🤝‍🧑 Add & manage donor details (by admin)
+  Add new donor records.

+  Update or edit donor information.

+🩸 Blood Stock Management

-🩸 Add & manage blood stock details (by admin)
+  Add blood stock details (blood group, quantity).

-🖥️ Simple, user-friendly interface
+  Update or edit stock information.

+🖥️ Simple & User-Friendly Interface

+  Built with WPF for a clean and modern look.

+  Easy navigation with intuitive menus and forms.

-💾 SQLite database integration
+💾 SQLite Database Integration

+  Lightweight and fast database system.

+  Local storage ensures the application works offline.

 <br><br>